Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.md

 <br>

 It was also suggested to bring up the case where the missing target is far beyond the largest element, so other developers see I’ve considered it.
 However, this case is already covered by my steps.
-If I were writing these steps again I could highlight that the last step handles when `missing_target` is beyond the end of `numbers`, but since there aren't constraints on size that we need to consider and the suggestion does not change how the implementation is handled, I don't think this suggestion from ChatGPT is especially useful in this context.
+If I were writing these steps again I could highlight that the last step handles when `kth_missing` is beyond the end of `numbers`, but since there aren't constraints on size that we need to consider and the suggestion does not change how the implementation is handled, I don't think this suggestion from ChatGPT is especially useful in this context.

 ##### !end-explanation
 ### !end-challenge